REDDITARUN/Support_Assistant_Using_DialogFlow_And_FLutter/README.md

 # Flutter_chatBot

 ## Chatbot Which can act like support assistant.
+This program that can conduct an intelligent conversation.
+It should be able to convincingly simulate human behavior.

 ### Here We integrated this chatbot to dialog flow, which enables it to reply to certain stimulated questions which can be acheived by dialogflow.